stormpath/stormpath-documentation/source/reference.rst

   The Organization resource is two things:

   1. A top-level container for both :ref:`Directories <ref-directory>` and :ref:`Groups <ref-group>` .
   2. A pseudo-Account Store that can :ref:`be mapped to an Application <create-asm>` (just like a Directory or Group) for the purposes of user login.
-Unlike Directories and Groups, however, they do not themselves own Accounts, and Users and Groups cannot be associated to them without also being associated with a Directory.
+Unlike Directories and Groups, however, they do not themselves own Accounts, and Accounts and Groups cannot be associated to them without also being associated with a Directory.

   Organizations are primarily intended to represent "tenants" in multi-tenant applications.
 For more information about multitenancy in Stormpath, see the :ref:`multitenancy` chapter.